amine1107/Stylizer/README.md

 $ npm i lighter.css
 ```
 ## Running the tests
-You can simply add Lighter to your file Html
+You can simply add Lightx to your file Html
 ```html
 <!DOCTYPE html>
 <html>